Installed Building Products (IBP)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, Installed Building Products’s ROIC averaged 2.4 percentage point increases each year.
-This is a good sign, and if its returns keep rising, there’s a chance it could evolve into an investable business.
+Over the last few years, Installed Building Products’s ROIC averaged 1.6 percentage point increases each year.
+This is a great sign when paired with its already strong returns.
+It could suggest its competitive advantage or profitable growth opportunities are expanding.

 11. Balance Sheet Assessment

-12. Key Takeaways from Installed Building Products’s Q3 Results
+12. Key Takeaways from Installed Building Products’s Q4 Results

 We were impressed by how significantly Installed Building Products blew past analysts’ EBITDA expectations this quarter.
-We were also excited its revenue outperformed Wall Street’s estimates by a wide margin.
+We were also glad its EPS outperformed Wall Street’s estimates.
 Zooming out, we think this was a good print with some key areas of upside.
-The stock remained flat at $240.15 immediately following the results.
+The stock traded up 5.6% to $317.55 immediately following the results.

 13. Is Now The Time To Buy Installed Building Products?

-Installed Building Products is a fine business.
-To kick things off, its revenue growth was impressive over the last five years.
+There are things to like about Installed Building Products.
+First off, its revenue growth was impressive over the last five years.
 And while its projected EPS for the next year is lacking, its astounding EPS growth over the last five years shows its profits are trickling down to shareholders.
 On top of that, its stellar ROIC suggests it has been a well-run company historically.

-Installed Building Products’s P/E ratio based on the next 12 months is 25.1x.
-When scanning the industrials space, Installed Building Products trades at a fair valuation.
+Installed Building Products’s P/E ratio based on the next 12 months is 27.6x.
+Looking at the industrials landscape right now, Installed Building Products trades at a pretty interesting price.
 If you’re a fan of the business and management team, now is a good time to scoop up some shares.